-TPC headquarters has procured six 4.16kV/1500kW MDGs, of which two are placed in the Maanshan station.
-These MDGs can serve as the supporting equipment to provide power to safety-related 4.16kV Buses A/B-PB-S01.
+TPC headquarters has procured six 4.16 kV/1500 kW MDGs, of which two are placed in the Maanshan station.
+These MDGs can serve as the supporting equipment to provide power to safety-related 4.16 kV Buses A/B-PB-S01.
 Power can then be provided from these buses to the centrifugal charging pump (CCP) for making up water to the reactor coolant system (RCS) and reactor coolant pump (RCP) seal injection and to spent fuel pool (SFP) cooling and emergency make-up water pumps.
-A corresponding DCR (DCR-M0-4325) has been set up to connect these MDGs with the existing equipments.
+A corresponding DCR (DCR-M0-4325) has been set up to connect these MDGs with the existing equipment.

 The plant has already prepared 24 small mobile generators.
-They can provide temporary power to submerge pumps, exhaust fans, and radiation monitors to ensure the proper function of those rescue equipments or instruments.
-Rescue equipments are stored in warehouses at elevation 25 meters above MSL.
+They can provide temporary power to submerge pumps, exhaust fans, and radiation monitors to ensure the proper function of those rescue equipment or instruments.
+Rescue equipment are stored in warehouses at elevation 25 meters above MSL.
+These warehouses are light-structured to ensure that even if the structure were damaged during earthquake, the rescue equipment will not be damaged.